KDE/kde-builder/doc/getting-started/configure-data.md

 compile with a too many build jobs at one time, especially repositories like the Qt WebEngine repository.
-To maintain system interactivity you may have to reduce the number of build jobs for specific modules.
+To maintain system interactivity you may have to reduce the number of build jobs for specific projects.

 [](#make-options-example) gives an example of how to do this.